DefinetlyNotAI/Logicytics/README.md

 `collect`, and `cleanup` methods, and use a matching ID/specialty.
 Plugins follow the equivalent `PluginCollector` contract.

+Collectors may import the public collector contracts, but not CLI, planning, runtime, packaging, configuration, or public application-control services.
+Even with an approved subprocess capability, workers cannot invoke Logicytics, another collector, repository/package managers, or system reboot/shutdown commands.

 Malformed core collectors block a run.
 Malformed unselected plugins are quarantined and listed by preflight; malformed explicitly selected plugins block the requested run.
 See [TODO.md](TODO.md) for the complete v4 recreation plan.